Songmu/ghq-handbook/en/01-introduction.md

 ## Operating environment

-ghqis developed in the repository https://github.com/x-motemen/ghq on GitHub .
+ghqis developed in the repository https://github.com/x-motemen/ghq on GitHub.
 It is written in Go and has been tested on multiple OSs.
 Officially provides 64-bit binary builds for Linux, macOS, and Windows.

 When writing this document, we mainly checked using ghq v1.0.0, macOS 10.15.2, and zsh 5.7.1, but we have taken care to minimize differences depending on the OS and shell environment.